 If you're somehow still not satisfied, three Electric Energy lets you unleash an attack that will likely defeat every other creature in play.
 Keep your Bench small to prevent the collateral damage from impacting you.

 I realize this card isn't legal, but I'd get pretty peeved even seeing it in casual play.
 Victory or friendship?
 The choice is yours.

 1. Ooyama's Pikachu

-Yes, this is a legitimate and Japanese-only card.
-Sure, it's a "fake card", but Nintendo actually produced it.
+Yes, this is a legitimate and Japanese-only entry.
+Sure, it's a "fake card", but Nintendo did in fact actually produce it.
 As to what mind-altering substances led to its creation, I can only speculate.

 The English translation I unearthed has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.